windindicator/circPred/README.md

 python pred.py --data_path="./example.fasta" --task="scanning"
 ```

-'--task' can be selected from identification, scanning, and mining
+'--task' can be selected from identification, scanning, and mining.
 Result file will be saved in the `result.txt`.